Orders, decorations, and medals of Palestine: The Order of Jerusalem

 The Grand Cordon is the first high level of this Order and can be awarded by the order of the President to Kings, Presidents, Heads of Governments and those of similar standing.
 It can be awarded, as well, to prominent Palestinian and foreign personalities who have provided outstanding services to Palestine.

 The Grand Star is the second-highest level of this Order and can be awarded by the order of the President to Heads of Governments, Ministers, Envoys, Leaders of Parliaments and Parties, and those of similar standing.
-It can be awarded, as well, to prominent Palestinian, Arab and foreign personalities who have similar standing.
+It can be awarded, as well, to prominent Palestinian and foreign personalities who have similar standing.

 Star of Jerusalem is a distinctive level in this Order and can be awarded by the order of the President, to Ministers, Ambassadors, Envoys, Governors, Members of Parliaments, Representative of Parties and those of similar standing.
 It can be awarded, as well, to prominent Palestinian, Arab and foreign personalities who have provided significant services to Palestine.
 The Star of Peace is a special level in this Order and can be by the order of the President to Palestinian and Foreign Activists who are working for peace.
 It can be awarded as well, to Members of Parliaments, Representative of parties who supports the freedom and independence of the State of Palestine.
 It also can be awarded to Palestinian and foreign institutions and officials, businessmen and representatives of civil society, in recognition for outstanding services to the State of Palestine.

 The Knight of Jerusalem is a motivating and inspiring level in this Order and can be awarded by the order of the President to outstanding and extraordinary individuals in various fields.
 Those include civil servants, private sector and civil society activists, as well as Arab and foreign individuals of the same rank.